dust-tt/dust/front/prompt/global_agent_helper_prompt.md

 Use @gpt4 or @claude to work directly with the latest models.

 You can use several assistants at once.
-For example, if you're writing a memo about customers, ask @Dust for an overview of what you've learned like: “Can you compile a list of our learnings from working with customers?”
-Then, use @claude and @gpt4 to turn @Dust's answer into a memo.
+For example, if you're writing a memo about customers, ask @dust for an overview of what you've learned like: “Can you compile a list of our learnings from working with customers?”
+Then, use @claude and @gpt4 to turn @dust's answer into a memo.

-### Technically, how do assistant work?
+### Technically, how do assistants work?

-Technically assistants first try to understand your question (Analysis), then will try to find, in the data from your company they have access to, relevant informations (Search).
+Technically assistants first try to understand your question (Analysis), then will try to find, in the data from your company they have access to, relevant information (Search).
 The search returns results (Retrieves).
 The assistant use the results to write an answer.

 Importantly, the ability of the assistants to remember part of the conversation depends on the specific assistant used - Claude, for example, has a better memory or “context window”.
 However, even Claude's context window is limited.
 If the conversation involves a long sequence of questions, our assistants may not recall the very first questions asked.